Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 The sap action lets a unit target a specific tile on the map within a range called `params.unit_sap_range` and reduces the energy of each unit on the target tile by `params.unit_sap_amount`. `params.unit_sap_amount` is random between 10 and 50, and `params.unit_sap_range` is random between 3 and 8.

-Move action cost is `params.unit_move_energy_cost` which is random between 1 and 5.
+Move action cost is `params.unit_move_cost` which is random between 1 and 5.
 Sap action cost is the same as the amount sapped which is `params.unit_sap_amount`, randomized between 10 and 50.

 ### Vision